jackbrumley/media-date-sorter/README.md

-# Sort Photos and Videos by Date
+# Organise Photos and Videos by Date

 After struggling to find free software or a simple solution to organise my photos and videos, I decided to build this script.
 I liked how OneDrive automatically sorts media from my phone into `<Year>\<Month>` subfolders and wanted to apply the same structure to a large collection of existing media files.
 Frustrated with existing tools and options, I created this script with a bit of help (AI).